 The unincorporated community of North Fair Oaks is situated on the San Francisco Peninsula, about halfway between San Francisco and San Jose.
 North Fair Oaks is characterized by a variety of land uses including a high concentration of industrial uses in the northeast parts of the community, single-family residential in the southern and southeastern parts of the community, higher intensity multi-family residential in the northern and northwestern parts of the community, higher intensity commercial in the along Middlefield Road, and higher intensity commercial and retail along the western border of the community.
 The landscape is characterized by marshlands and sloughs at sea level northeast of the community, which connect to the San Francisco Bay, and hilly terrain to the west of the community.
 The community itself is relatively flat and does not contain any significant ridgelines.
 The urban, built-up environment restricts views of the bay and hillsides in the distance.
-Highway 82 (El Camino Real) runs along the southwest boundary of North Fair Oaks, Highway 101 (Bayshore Freeway) runs just to the west of the community.
+Highway 82 (El Camino Real) runs along the southwest boundary of North Fair Oaks, Highway 101 (Bayshore Freeway) runs just to the west of the area's western border, and Highway 84 (Woodside Road) runs just to the northeast of the community.
 Caltrain runs directly through North Fair Oaks, and the Southern Pacific Railroad Dumbarton Spur line also transects the community, running roughly northwest to southeast.